AriZuu/wiced-test/README.md

 This is a simple test for MXCHIP EMW3162 board with LwIP (from picoos-lwip library) and WICED WWD driver (from wiced-driver library).
+It works also for WifiMcu.

-Board has STM32F205RGT6 MCU and broadcom BCM43362A2 Wifi chip.
+EMW3162 board has STM32F205RGT6 MCU and broadcom BCM43362A2 Wifi chip.
+WifiMCU has EMW3165 module, which has STM32F411CE MCU.
+Board must be selected in Makefile before building.

 To build this following libraries are needed: